emilyli11/object-detection-onnx-inference/README.md

 # object-detection-onnx-inference

-The main focus of this project would be to showcase the steps involved in inference of an ONNX-based object detection model.
+The primary objective of this project would be to demonstrate the steps involved in the inference process of an ONNX-based object detection model.
 ### Required input:
 data_images.zip